nasa/Common-Metadata-Repository/search-app/docs/api.md

   * `umm_json`     "application/vnd.nasa.cmr.umm+json;version=1.1"

+The following extensions and MIME types are supported by the `/concepts/` resource for the service concept type:

+  * `umm_json`     "application/vnd.nasa.cmr.umm+json;version=1.0"

 ### <a name="search-with-post"></a> Search with POST

 Search collections or granules with query parameters encoded form in POST request body.